nasa/PrognosticsMetricsLibrary/README.md

 8.	prognosisData.cputime = (1 x t) EOL/RUL computation times (optional)

 If unscented transform sampling [1] is used for prediction, then the samples have so-called sigma-points associated with them.
 These sigma-points need to be specified as a two-dimensional vector; note that only two sigma points are used within this MATLAB software package.
+For example,
+> sigma=[0.5, 0.5]
-For example, “sigma=[0.5, 0.5]” is a valid assignment.
+is a valid assignment.
 This assignment can be ignored and omitted if unscented transform sampling is not used.

 Also, the alpha and beta performance levels [2] need to be defined, within a two-dimensional vector.
+For example,
+> alphaBeta=[0.1, 0.5]
-For example, “alphaBeta=[0.1, 0.5]” is a valid assignment.
-Both these numbers are between 0 and 1.
+is a valid assignment.
+Both the above numbers need to be between 0 and 1.
 The first argument is an allowed accuracy window; smaller the value, more stringent the requirement.
 The second argument is related to precision; larger the value, more stringent the requirement.

 ## How to load and run the package contents?